BrunoWozniak/BdubDigital/_posts/en/2024-08-30-right-org-model-for-innovation.md

 However, the challenge with a Platform Organization lies in balancing the needs of different business units.
 If not managed carefully, there’s a risk of the platform becoming a bottleneck, with individual teams feeling constrained by the shared infrastructure.

-Consider "MediTech Corp," a healthcare technology company.
+Consider MediTech Corp., a healthcare technology company.
 They develop a digital health platform that includes AI-driven analytics, patient data management, and telemedicine capabilities.
 The platform team ensures that the infrastructure is secure, scalable, and up-to-date with the latest tech.
 Meanwhile, various business units build specialized applications—like chronic disease management and mental health support—on top of this shared platform.
 The result?
-MediTech Corp innovates quickly and efficiently, maintaining a consistent foundation while catering to different markets.
+MediTech innovates quickly and efficiently, maintaining a consistent foundation while catering to different markets.

 ## Cross-Functional Pod Model: Breaking Down Silos, One Pod at a Time